mskin/RevTools/README.md

 2. Isolate all those revisions in the project, by hiding all the others that arent in this list
 3. Unhide all revisions that are currently hidden.

-To test it out, you should be able to copy the .dll from the main directory and the .addin file from the
+To test it out, you should be able to copy the .dll from the main directory and the .addin file from the RevTools directory into your Addins folder for Revit 2023.
+This particular DLL was compiled in 2023.

 ![IM1](https://github.com/mskin/RevTools/assets/10675562/96867478-fc06-46f3-8825-bbd7b20bc25a)